top of page

 When I finally took my friend’s advice the change was very noticeable.
 After the game I would tell her I loved her, I was proud of her, and that I loved watching her play.
 That was it.
 The rest of the time we talked about other stuff, which wasn’t hard, once I remembered that sports were only one part of our total relationship.

 Usually, after a while, she would start to talk about the game and how she wished she had done this or that better.
 I just listened, and by the time we were home the game was behind us and we were ready to get on with our day.
-The most important thing to keep in mind was that she wasn’t looking for dad to fix the problem; she just needed her dad to listen.

 YOUTH FOOTBALL BOOK